Math012/Validator_CPF/README.md

 2 - Click on the "VALIDAR CPF" Button.

-3 - Your result appears in the second entry below the buttons with the messahe "CPF VÁLIDO" or "CPF NÃO VÁLIDO".
+3 - Your result appears in the second entry below the buttons with the message "CPF VÁLIDO" or "CPF NÃO VÁLIDO".

 4 - At the end of the result, click on the "RESET" button to avoid errors.